Trustless/Trading/README.md

 [Trustless Tokens](trustlessTokens.sol) is built to be Ethereum token minting-as-a-service residing completely on the blockchain

-Tokens can be used in a variety of creative and perhaps even innovative ways.
+Tokens can be used in a variety of creative and, perhaps even, innovative ways.
 Tokens and 'token data sets' could be used to fulfill a diverse set of various requirements including but not limited to assigning permissions, recognizing achievements or attendance, and of course DeFi; NFTs, for example..

 With strategic use of standard functions we forsee early relational database capability.
 For this reason our factory will consider Create, Read, Update and Destroy methods upon deployment of their tokens.